How to Update Blog Posts for SEO

 Pick an old post to update with relevant niche keywords to drive Google traffic.

-Select long tail keywords to drive targeted traffic to blog post.
-Avoid highly competitive keywords.
+Select long tail keywords to drive targeted traffic.

 Keyword research methods vary but I prefer to use: